 - Dividend 5 Year Change > 8%.
-Again, only those companies increasing dividends more than 8% over the last five years.
+Again, only those companies increasing dividends by more than 8% over the last five years.

 - Dividend 10 Year Change > 8%.
 You get the idea.

 - Payout Ratio >10 < 40.
 The payout ratio is designed to ensure the company is making enough profits to continue to pay the dividends and sustain the increases.
 You can reduce the “<10” to see more stocks in the scan.
-We do not want to see companies paying more than 40% of their profits out in dividends; they do need to retain cash flow for future growth and capital investments.
+We do not want to see companies paying more than 40% of their profits out in dividends; they need to retain cash flow for future growth and capital investments.

 - Sales 5 Year Average (%) > 4%.
-This is designed to ensure that the company is indeed increasing sales, at least on average, to pay for the growth in dividends.
+This is designed to ensure that the company is increasing sales, at least on average, to pay for the growth in dividends.